gchq/gaffer-doc/docs/getting-started/advanced-guide/schema.md

 ### Edges
 Edges must have the following:

-- `source` - The type of object that will be used as the source vertex in your graph.
+- `source` - Type of object to use as the source vertex in your graph.
 Needs to be a type defined in the [Types schema](#types).
-- `destination` - Similar to source, it can either be the same or a different type.
+- `destination` - Type of object to use as the destination vertex in your graph.
+Can either be the same type as `source`, or a different type.
 - `directed` - Tells Gaffer if the edge is directed or undirected.
 Needs to be a type which means true or false, see [Types](#true--false) for more info.

-When an Edge is undirected in Gaffer (`directed` is `false`), it is treated as if the relationship was bidirectional and the vertices of the edge do not have an authoritative source and destination thus, the undirected edges `A -- B` and `B -- A` are equal, and therefore will be aggregated together.
+When an Edge is undirected in Gaffer (`directed` is `false`), it is treated as if the relationship was bidirectional, and the vertices of the edge do not have an authoritative source and destination.
+Thus, the undirected edges `A -- B` and `B -- A` are equal, and will therefore be aggregated together.
 Gaffer will present the undirected edges Vertices in natural ordering, so a client will also see the above edge presented as `A, B`.
 It will be aggregated with any other edge that has the same source and destination and is also undirected.
 For example an undirected Edge that is added, `A -> B`, will be aggregated with another Edge of `B -> A` if they are undirected.